Sophie Aldred: Career

 Since 2012 Aldred has provided the voice of Tom in Tree Fu Tom, a CBeebies series.
 The series' other main voice actor, David Tennant (who voices Twigs), previously played the tenth incarnation of the Doctor in Doctor Who.
 In November 2013 she appeared in the one-off fiftieth-anniversary comedy homage The Five(ish) Doctors Reboot.
 In 2018, Aldred reprised the role of Ace in an audio drama set during the first season of Class.

 In 2019, Aldred reprised the role of Ace in a special announcement trailer for the Doctor Who Season 26 Blu-ray box set.
 That same year, she also appeared as Mistress Na in the direct-to-DVD film Sil and the Devil Seeds of Arodor; a role for which she won Best Supporting Actress at the Accolade Competition in 2020.

 In 2020, Aldred released the novel Doctor Who: At Childhood's End, where an older Ace (now a philanthropist) meets the Thirteenth Doctor and her companions while investigating an alien satellite.

 Aldred reprised the role of Ace in the October 2022 Doctor Who BBC Centenary special "The Power of the Doctor" alongside Janet Fielding as Tegan Jovanka – who was also a companion of the Doctor during the series' original run and in the episode she reunites with Sylvester McCoy as the Seventh Doctor.

-In a 2023 interview at Supanova Gold Coast, Aldred expressed her enthusiasm for returning to Doctor Who alongside Ncuti Gatwa’s Doctor, saying, "Yeah, where’s the contract?
+In a 2023 interview at Supanova Gold Coast, Aldred expressed her enthusiasm for returning to Doctor Who alongside Ncuti Gatwa's Doctor, saying, "Yeah, where’s the contract?
 I'll sign it!"

 She also reprised the role in the series Tales of the TARDIS.

+In 2024 she read several stories on the indie channel Divas, Dinosaurs and Demons, which also features fellow Big Finish actor Sadie Miller.

 Personal life

 Aldred was in a relationship with fellow Manchester University student Tim Booth of the band James in the mid-1980s.
-In 1988, she met Daniel Peacock during the filming of Doctor Who and the pair were in a relationship for a couple of years.
-In 1990, She met comedian Les Dennis whilst the pair starred in Hull New Theatre's production of the pantomime Cinderella.
-A relationship began whilst Dennis was married to his first wife, which he documented in his autobiography.
+She also had a relationship with comedian Les Dennis during his first marriage, which Dennis documented in his autobiography.
 She married television presenter and actor Vince Henderson on 12 July 1997.
 They have two sons.
 Aldred is allergic to cats and is a vegan.